mbabynames search ✿

 Vienna Rose

-"noble and strong" (Vienna) meets "rose flower" (Rose).
+"from wine country" (Vienna) meets "rose flower" (Rose).
 The combination reads as complete.
 Neither name overshadows the other.
 Rose starts with a soft R, which glides naturally from Vienna's ending.

 Vienna Grace